tamago-labs/everclaw/README.md

 Everclaw is an Electron-based desktop application that transforms your computer into a local AI wallet operating system for Solana and Ethereum.

-It enables natural language control of local AI agents that can manage portfolios, execute on-chain transactions, and automate Web3 workflows — all with full transparency and user control.
+It enables natural language control of local AI agents that can manage portfolios, execute on-chain transactions, and automate Web3 workflows while keeping everything fully private and no cost to run.

 Powered by Tether’s QVAC (local AI inference) and WDK (self-custodial wallet operations), Everclaw runs entirely on-device.
 There are no AI subscriptions, and your keys, data, and AI reasoning never leave your machine.